 - Make cheesecake pops by placing a stick into the cheesecake bites and then dip in the chocolate.

 These Mini Frozen Cannoli Cheesecake Bites are the perfect bite-size dessert or treat for potlucks and parties!
+Great addition to my easy potluck desserts.
 Also great that you can make them ahead of time.
 Love that!